 It’s officially been fall for a few weeks and I’ve made chili a few times already.
 The moment the temperature drops, I immediately crave cozy comfort food, like soup, stews or chili.
 And what goes best with chili?
 Cornbread.
 But not just any cornbread recipe.

-The smell of this baking in the oven is fantastic.
+Homemade sweet potato purée is combined with honey and more traditional cornbread ingredients and baked in a large cast iron skillet.
+The sweet potato gives it an earthy flavor that’s subtle yet delicious.
+Not to mention the aroma of this baking in the oven is absolutely incredible.
 And once baked it yields thick slices just begging to be buttered or broken up into chili.

 To Make This Sweet Potato Cornbread You Will Need: